httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 portion of the resource is needed to be useful in improving performance varies.
 Some resource types place critical elements early; others can use information progressively.
-This scheme provides no explicit mandate about how a server should use size, type or any other input to decide how to prioritize.
+This scheme provides no explicit mandate about how a server should use size, type, or any other input to decide how to prioritize.

 There can be scenarios where a server will need to schedule multiple incremental and non-incremental responses at the same urgency level.
 Strictly abiding the scheduling guidance based on urgency and request generation order might lead to suboptimal results at the client, as early non-incremental responses might prevent serving of incremental responses issued later.
-The following are examples of such challenges.
+The following are examples of such challenges:

 1. At the same urgency level, a non-incremental request for a large resource followed by an incremental request for a small resource.